-Contents 2
+Cont ents 2

+1. Context 3

-1. Introduction 3
+2. Introduction 3

-2. Background, Drivers and Regulatory Context 3
+3. Background, Drivers and Regulatory Context 3

+4. Challenges in our region 4

-3. Our Strategy for Water and Wastewater Services 6
+5. Our Strategy for Water and Wastewater Services 6

+6. The benefits of a DWMP 8

-4. Our Plan for Delivering DWMPs 9
+7. Our Plan for Delivering DWMPs 9

-5. Working with Others 15
+8. Working with Others 15

-6. Sharing Data and Outputs 17
+9. Sharing Data and Outputs 17

+10. Communicating Data and Outputs 18

-7. Our Pilot DWMP for the Isle of Wight 19
+11. Our Pilot DWMP for the Isle of Wight 20

-8. Our Programme for Delivering DWMPs 22
+12. Our Programme for Delivering DWMPs 23

-9. Summary & Conclusions 24
+13. Summary & Conclusions 25

-Арр endix A: Organisations with responsibilities for drainage 25
+Appendix A: Organisations with responsibilities for drainage 27

-Арр endix B: Initial Estimate of the Days to Deliver each of our Level 2 DWMPs 26

-Арр endix C: Risk-based catchment screening indicators 27
+Арре Appendix C: Risk-based catchment screening indicators 29